pali-english/pali-english.github.io/README.md

 and fortifying the mind like a citadel,
 attack Māra with the sword of wisdom,
 guard your conquest, and never settle.

+    Kumbhūpamaṁ kāyamimaṁ viditvā:
+        Kumbhūpamaṁ: Like a pot, pot-like
+        Kāyamimaṁ: This body
+        Viditvā: Having known, understanding

+    Nagarūpamaṁ cittamidaṁ ṭhapetvā:
+        Nagarūpamaṁ: Like a city, city-like
+        Cittamidaṁ: This mind
+        Ṭhapetvā: Having fortified, established

+    Yodhetha māraṁ paññāvudhena:
+        Yodhetha: Should fight, attack
+        Māraṁ: Māra (a personification of temptation, delusion and death)
+        Paññāvudhena: With the weapon of wisdom (paññā means wisdom, vudhena means weapon)

+    Jitañca rakkhe anivesano siyā:
+        Jitañca: The conquest, victory
+        Rakkhe: Should guard, protect
+        Anivesano: Non-settling, not remaining, not dwelling
+        Siyā: Should be

 Aciraṁ vatayaṁ kāyo,
 pathaviṁ adhisessati;
 Chuddho apetaviññāṇo,